-Standard Outpatient Services - Outpatient services most often provided in an ambulatory setti ng.
+Standard Outpatient Services - Outpatient services most often provided in an ambulatory setting.
 Acupuncture Treatment - The insertion of metal needles through the skin at certain points on the body as an aid to members who are withdrawing from, or in recovery from, dependence on substances.
 No No Ambulatory Withdrawal Management - Outpatient services for members who are experiencing a serious episode of excessive substance use or complications from withdrawal when neither life nor significant bodily functions are threatened.
 No No Applied Behavioral Analysis for members under 21 years of age (ABA Services) - A service for a member younger than 21 years of age with Autism Spectrum Disorder (ASD) diagnosis.
 It is used to treat challenging behaviors that interfere with a youth's ability to function successfully.
 This service includes behavioral assessments, interpretation of behaviors, development of a treatment plan, supervision and coordination of treatments, and parent training to address specific goals.
 Yes No

 These services are covered directly by MassHealth and may require prior authorization and/or referrals.
 We will assist in the coordination of these services.
-These services do not require prior authorization to begin services.